Pekka Kuusisto: Biography

 In 2013–14, Kuusisto joined frequent collaborators Britten Sinfonia in performances of four Britten works as part of the composer's centenary celebrations, with choreography by the Richard Alston Dance Company.
 He also returned to the Cincinnati Symphony, Royal Stockholm Philharmonic, Singapore Symphony, City of Birmingham Symphony and Philharmonia orchestras.

 Kuusisto seeks to engage with people across the artistic spectrum, working on new interpretations of existing repertoire alongside original works.
 He regularly directs ensembles from the violin, including the Australian, London, Irish, Mahler and Saint Paul chamber orchestras, as well as the Amsterdam Sinfonietta.
 Recent recital partners include Iiro Rantala, Anne Sofie von Otter, Angela Hewitt, Kimmo Pohjonen and Nicolas Altstaedt.
 He gave the world premiere of Olli Mustonen's Sonata for Violin and Piano with the composer at the Wigmore Hall in spring 2013, and later the same year toured Europe with his traditional music group, The Luomu Players.

 'Our Festival', of which Kuusisto is Artistic Director, provides another opportunity for him to bring a number of art forms together in a single performance.
 Based in Sibelius's hometown, Järvenpää, it was selected as Festival of the Year by Finland Festivals in 2011.
 In 2013, Kuusisto gave the world premiere of an electronic work inspired by Magnus Lindberg's Violin Concerto, which he co-wrote with Tuomas Norvio.
 He also gave duo performances with juggler Jay Gilligan, joined the vocal group Rajaton and performed with Finnish schlager legend Paula Koivuniemi.

 Kuusisto has enjoyed a number of prestigious residencies, including at the Aldeburgh Festival, the Concertgebouw's Robeco Zomerconcerten, and as a 'Junge Wilde' artist at the Konzerthaus Dortmund.
 He oversaw the programming for the 2011 Avanti!
 Summer Sounds Festival and continues to work regularly with Tapiola Sinfonietta, where he was formerly Artistic Partner (2006–2013).

-Kuusisto was featured in the film 4 as the soloist of the winter quarter of a quartet of young musicians from around the world playing Vivaldi's The Four Seasons.
+Kuusisto was featured in the film 4, as the soloist in the winter quarter of Vivaldi's The Four Seasons.
+The film records four young musicians from around the world playing one 'season' each.

 In 2013, he recorded Lindberg's Violin Concerto with the Tapiola Sinfonietta for the Ondine label.

 Kuusisto has also composed the music for the 2019 animated show, Moominvalley, along with Samuli Kosminen.
 That same year, Kuusisto was the main soloist during the Prinsengrachtconcert, an annual open-air concert held on the Prinsengracht in Amsterdam.
 The televised version attracted 718.000 viewers.

 With the Australian Chamber Orchestra's ACO Collective in Melbourne in 2019, Kuusisto gave the premiere of Nico Muhly's Shrink, a concerto for violin and string orchestra, for whom it was written.

 In 2021, he was appointed artistic director of Det Norske Kammerorkester.

 On 16 July 2023 Kuusisto led an innovative performance of Vivaldi's The Four Seasons at the BBC Proms, alongside folk musician Ale Carr with the Deutsche Kammerphilharmonie Bremen.